 - Particular emphasis on any points raised in your New Client Form

-If you would like to see a sample copy of one of our Reader’s Reports, please contact us and we will forward an example.
+If you would like to see a sample copy of one of our Reader’s Reports, please contact Jacqui and she will forward an example.

 Is there an alternative to the Reader’s Report?

-Yes, for London-based clients we also offer the alternative of a two-hour in-person meeting with your consultant.
-This takes the place of the Reader’s Report.
-Your consultant will meet with you, share the annotated manuscript and give full verbal feedback on the work.
+Yes, we also offer the alternative of a two-hour in-person meeting in central London or two one-hour Skype or telephone calls.
+This meeting takes the place of the Reader’s Report.
+The consultant/mentor will meet with you, share the annotated manuscript and give full verbal feedback on the work.
+In this instance, the consultant will also provide bullet-point notes on follow-up work required.

 Can Literary Consultancy work with Coaching?

 Yes.
 Clients who are happy to submit their work in shorter chunks may choose the Full Mentor Package with Jacqui Lofthouse.
-Please see the Coaching page for details of how coaching can compliment the consultancy work or contact us.
+Please see the Coaching page for details of how coaching can compliment the literary consultancy work or contact Jacqui.

 Can you help me with the package I send to agents and publishers?

 Yes.
-We have an agent/publisher submission package.
-Send us your covering letter, synopsis and sample three chapters and we will work with you to get that work in perfect shape for submission.
-Our report details what needs to be done to ensure that the work really catches an agent’s eye.
+There is an option of an agent/publisher submission package.
+Your consultant can work with you on your covering letter, synopsis and sample three chapters to help you get that work in perfect shape for submission.
+The report details what needs to be done to ensure that the work really catches an agent’s eye.

 I want to go ahead and submit my manuscript to you.
 What do I need to know?